Yogsther/nordicturbo.github.io/themes/SuperBright/README.txt

-How to create skins for notu.co Guide (v.2.5)
+How to create skins for notu.co Guide
 Replace every instance of "THEME-NAME" with the name of your theme.
-You can use the website_template.psd to try out diffrent designs, and colors.

-If you're having any problems, check out the Example folder.
-Thats how everything should look when you are done.

-Naming your theme:
-Make sure you name your theme with either all caps, or with the first letter capital. ex.
-Superdark or SUPERDARK

 1. Create a card for the theme using the photshop file "THEME-NAME_card.psd" Make sure you get the right rairty color.